waku-org/specs/standards/core/mix.md

 - An `entry` node is the originator node of a message, i.e a node that wishes to publish/query messages to/from the waku network.
 - An `exit` node is responsible for delivery messages to destination peer in the network.
-- An `intermediary` node is responsible for just forwarding mix packet to the next mix node in the path.
+- An `intermediary` node is responsible for forwarding a mix packet to the next mix node in the path.

 All the relay nodes would by default act as mix `intermediary` and `exit` nodes in the network.
 Any node that wishes to publish/query messages from the waku network would act as an entry node.
 The implementation can provide a configuration to disable a node from acting as an `intermediary` node.

-Light/Edge nodes will only be acting as `entry` nodes.
+Light nodes with short connection windows will only be acting as `entry` nodes.

 ## Flow